 A love affair with technology, which started in childhood – and a desire to use it to connect people together.

-A lifelong interest in technology and computing has given me a strong understanding of how computers, networks and the Internet are built – forged from years of hands on experience in my own ventures and all underpinned by my childhood play which was focused on computing.
+A lifelong interest in technology and computing has given me a strong understanding of how networks and the Internet are built – supported by years of hands on experience in my own ventures and my childhood play which was focused on computing from an early age.

-It’s important to note that I am not someone who is obsessed by getting the latest “gadget” (though I might if it were transcendent in some functionality) – because my interest in technology is deeper; I am interested in new ways of doing things, new processes, new inventions, new machines, new science, new thinking.
+I am not particularly obsessed by getting the latest “gadget” because I’m not much of a consumer, though I might if it were obviously transcendent in some functionality.
+My interest in technology is richer; I am interested in new ways of doing things, new processes, new inventions, new machines, new science, new thinking.
 I read several scientific journals, follow several technology news-streams, and I’m also lucky to know many other technologists, designers and developers.

 My technology and computing history